Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 [Reference](https://git-scm.com/docs/git-clean)

-#### Q135.
-While modifying a file, you're unexpectedly assigned an urgent bug fix on another branch.
-How can you temporarily save your local work without commiting?

-- [x] Use `git stash` to save your work, then come back later and reapply the stashed commit.
-- [ ] Save your work with `git local-cache`.
-- [ ] This is not possible, as you cannot save locally without committing.
-- [ ] Run `git hold` to save a local copy of what you're doing to return to later.

-#### Q136.
+#### Q132.
 You're creating an action for the Github marketplace. why is it importance to create a release?

 - [x] to alow you to create .zip files that you can easily share
 - [ ] to initiate a continuos integration process
 - [x] to package your software so that it can become available through the Github marketplace
 - [ ] to create workflows and automate the process of generating software

-#### Q137.
+#### Q133.
 You're looking at a repository page and click a folder name to open it.
 You have code search on, so you land in the code view.
 What is the quickest way to find a file on a path in your repo?

 - [x] Press the slash(/) key and then the T key.
 - [ ] Go to advanced search.
 - [ ] From the search menu, select Path.
 - [ ] Press the T key.

-#### Q138.
+#### Q134.
 How do you save a search that you use often using GitHub?

 - [ ] Click Save on the Search box.
 - [ ] Click Save in the advanced search menu.
 - [x] Click Save on the search results page.
 - [ ] Bookmark the search results page.

-#### Q139. which of these is not a label that github creates by default?
+#### Q135. which of these is not a label that github creates by default?

 - [ ] bug
 - [ ] documentation
 - [ ] wontfix
 - [x] repo

-#### Q140.
+#### Q136.
 What is the fastest way to start a search using Github web pages?

 - [ ] Press the slash(/) key on any page of the site.
 - [ ] Click the Search tab from the Github Version
 - [ ] Click the advanced Search link.
 - [x] Click the search box and type your searc query.

-#### Q141.
+#### Q137.
 Assigning an issue to a person implies that they \_\_\_\_.

 - [ ] will get a notification asking them to review the issue
 - [x] are responsible for resolving the issue
 - [ ] are being informed of the issue's details
 - [ ] supervise the team resolving the issue

-#### Q142.
+#### Q138.
 What does a Template repository do?

 - [ ] It creates a live demo of the current repository for training.
 - [x] It allows you to create a default structure and files based on the current repository.
 - [ ] It lets you archive and store project settings.
 - [ ] It imports another project’s settings to the current project.

-#### Q143.
+#### Q139.
 You’re creating an action for the GitHub Marketplace.
 Why is it important to create a release?

 - [ ] To allow you to create .zip files that you can easily share
 - [ ] To initiate a continuous integration process
 - [x] To package your software so that it can become available through the Github Marketplace
 - [ ] To create workflows and automate the process of generating software

-#### Q144.
+#### Q140.
 What are two ways to help Copilot give you more accurate suggestions?

 - [ ] Add instructions in parentheses.
 - [ ] Use shorthand, but accurate, descriptors.